thehottgame/TheHoTTGame/1FundamentalGroup/Quest1Part1.md

 </details>
 </p>

-which we will not prove.
-Use `isProp→isSet` to conclude `¬isPropS¹` (using `¬isSetS¹`), from now you should fill in the hypotheses of the proof yourself (put `h` before the `=` sign or use `C-c C-r`).

-Turning our attention to `¬isSetS¹`, again supposing `h : isSet S¹` - a map continuously taking each pair `x y : A` to a point in `isProp (x ≡ y)`.
+Turning our attention to `¬isSetS¹`, again given `h : isSet S¹` - a map continuously taking each pair `x y : A` to a point in `isProp (x ≡ y)`.
 We can apply `h` twice to the only point `base` available to us, obtaining a point of `isProp (base ≡ base)`.
-Can we map this into the empty space?
+Try mapping from this into the empty space.

 <p>
 <details>
 <summary>Hint 0</summary>

 We have already shown that `Refl ≡ loop` is the empty space.
-We have imported `Quest0` for you, so you can just quote the result from there.
+We have imported `Quest0Solutions.agda` for you, so you can just quote the result from there.

 </details>
 </p>